taylorzhangyx/taylorzhangyx.github.io.old/knowNotes/Cache.md

 ### Downside
 - Bad at handles dynamic data.
 The memory becomes fragmented after handling the dynamic data for a while.
 - Costly to rebuild after a restart.
-- Only suppoprts Least Recently Used eviciton policy.
+- Only supports Least Recently Used eviction policy.